winkjs/wink-nlp/README.md

 ```shell
 node -e "require( 'wink-nlp/models/install' )" wink-eng-lite-model
 ```

+#### How to install for Web Browser
+If you’re using winkNLP in the browser use the [wink-eng-lite-web-model](https://www.npmjs.com/package/wink-eng-lite-web-model) instead.
+Learn about its installation and usage in our [guide to using winkNLP in the browser](https://winkjs.org/wink-nlp/how-to-run-wink-nlp-in-browser.html).

 ## Getting Started
 The "Hello World!" in winkNLP is given below.
 As the next step, we recommend a dive into [winkNLP's concepts](https://winkjs.org/wink-nlp/getting-started.html).